newcleo-dev-team/lbh15/docs/source/readme_full.rst

 when the corresponding metal is considered at its saturation concentration) and :numref:`tablechemlowlims` (lower limits of Oxygen concentration for oxyde layers generation multiplied by the corresponding metal concentration raised to a specific coefficient).

-.. list-table:: *lbh15* thermo-chemical properties from the handbook edited by OECD/NEA: basic properties.
+.. list-table:: *lbh15* thermo-chemical properties from the handbook edited by OECD/NEA: basic data.
    :widths: 50 25 25 25 25 25
    :name: tablechemdata
    :header-rows: 1